 After a sexual assault, you may wish to seek medical attention to determine if you have suffered physical injuries and to collect any evidence left behind by the person who sexually assaulted you.

-The care and evidence collection process performed at the hospital is called a sexual assault forensic exam, also known as a “rape exam” or “rape kit.”
+The care and evidence collection process performed at the hospital is called a sexual assault forensic exam, also known as a “rape exam,” “rape kit” or “medical forensic exam” (MFE).
 Rape exams are free and can reveal injuries that may not be easily seen.
 Swabs and envelopes are used to collect possible evidence from the body.

 The exam also includes:

 Evidence collection is best conducted as soon as possible after a sexual assault.
-Hospitals have different time frames for providing care and collecting evidence, but all hospitals will provide an exam within 72 hours of an assault.
-Some hospitals in Pennsylvania have extended the time frame for evidence collection up to 120 hours.
+Generally, hospitals will provide an exam within 120 hours of an assault.
 Check with your local rape crisis center or emergency department for this information.

-If you decide not to go to the hospital, or if it is after the exam time frame, you may go to your family doctor or a clinic to be tested and treated for STIs and to discuss pregnancy risk.
+If you decide not to go to the hospital, or if it is after the exam time frame, you may go to your family doctor or a clinic to be tested and treated for STIs and to discuss pregnancy risk, additional follow-up care and community resources.
+Since these services are not associated with a medical forensic exam, your insurance will be billed.

 An advocate from the local rape crisis center can help you with your decisions and provide more information.
 Call 1-888-772-7227 to contact your local crisis center or search for your center on our interactive map.